advpetc/tech_notes/docs/Interview/array.md

 ## Array Deduplication 3

 Given a sorted integer array, remove duplicate elements.
-For each group of elements with the same value do not keep any of them.
+For each group of elements with the same value **do not keep any of them**.
 Do this in-place, using the left side of the original array and and maintain the relative order of the elements of the array.
 Return the array after deduplication.

 {1, 2, 2, 3, 3, 3} → {1}